Reducing Decision Risk Without Centralising Control

 Strong technical leadership does not “fix” teams.

-When technical leadership is working, organisations experience:
+When technical leadership is working, organizations experience:

 The outcome is not more control.